20 Fascinating Facts About Doctor Who

 14. CATHERINE ZETA-JONES COULD HAVE BEEN THE DOCTOR.

-Though Jodie Whittaker will be the series' first official female Doctor when she takes over the role for Capaldi later this year, she's not the first actress to be considered for the role.
+Though Jodie Whittaker will be the series' first official female Doctor, she's not the first actress to be considered for the role.
 Back in the 1980s, Sydney Newman had an idea for how to revitalize the show: regenerate the Time Lord into a Time Lady.
 For years, the show’s producers have toyed with the idea of making The Doctor a woman.
 In 2008, showrunner Russell Davies broached the idea yet again, citing Catherine Zeta-Jones as his top pick to replace Tennant.

 15. BENEDICT CUMBERBATCH AND HUGH GRANT BOTH TURNED DOWN THE CHANCE TO PLAY THE DOCTOR.